dqops/dqo/docs/Scheduler/Introduction_to_the_scheduler.md

 Define how often a check should be run by typing `cron_expression:` and frequency in [cron format](Cron_formatting.md).
 Please use quotation marks when defining a frequency.

-The `disable:` option allows to switch on or off a scheduler.
+The `disabled:` option allows to switch on or off a scheduler.
 In order to enable a scheduler type `false`.
 To disable type `true`.
 More on enabling and disabling a schedule [here](Enabling_and_disabling_schedules.md).

 ```
 # yaml-language-server: $schema=https://cloud.dqo.ai/dqo-yaml-schema/TableYaml-schema.json